 Before you fill the jars at the store, first have them weighed (i.e., tared)!
 The cashier will deduct the weight of the jar from the overall weight.
 You don’t want to pay for the weight of the heavy jar!

 Unlike sauerkraut, which ferments for a couple of months or longer, kimchi is ready in a few days.
-I don’t put fish sauce in mine but you certainly can.
-For a fishy flavor, I add dry kelp powder.
-The spice in kimchi—gochugaru—makes it highly addictive.
+Traditionally, kimchi calls for fish sauce.
+I add dried kelp granules instead.
+They add a bit of a fishy flavor and aroma.
+The spice in kimchi—gochugaru—makes this fermented food highly addictive.
 When I have kimchi on hand, I eat it every single day until I run out.
 I adore it with avocado slices.
 Find my simple kimchi recipe here.

 I would love to receive a jar of granola (or any of these gifts!).
 Unlike the fermented foods I’ve included in this post, granola needs little planning ahead.
 Make it a couple of days before you give it away and it will stay fresh and delicious until your recipient gobbles it all up.
 You need oats to make this but in addition, all sorts of things can go in, a handful of this nut, a cup of that seed.
 It’s really good with almond meal mixed in or wheat germ.
 Add some oil and sweetener, bake, cool and transfer to jars.
 Read my granola post here.

 Bonus gift idea!